Textualize/rich/README.md

 ## Markdown

-Rich can render markdown, and does a reasonable job of translating the formatting to the terminal.
+Rich can render markdown and does a reasonable job of translating the formatting to the terminal.

 To render markdown import the `Markdown` class and construct it with a string containing markdown code.
 Then print it to the console.
 Here's an example: